Last updated on June 16th, 2026 at 06:15 pm

 Foundation entry routes remain open, with the qualification accessible to those without prior degrees.

-Electives have been refocused with a restructuring aligned with evolving industry needs like AI, digital finance, technology, data science, and sustainability, in reporting now features in optional Strategic Professional modules.
+Electives have been refocused with a restructuring aligned with evolving industry needs like AI, digital finance, technology, data science, and sustainability, and reporting now features in optional Strategic Professional modules.

 The goal is to help students experience more integrated assessments focused on real-world skills in professional judgement and analytical reasoning, and prepare them for leadership roles.